Frequently Asked Questions

 - Want to change things for the good in the community

 - Have listed “estate” as beneficiary on anything

-- Really enjoy giving & would give more if they knew how
+- Really enjoy giving and would give more if they knew how

-If you answered yes to any of these questions, your clients may benefit from knowing more about the Unity Foundation.
+If your clients fit one or more of these descriptions, they may benefit from knowing more about the Unity Foundation.
 We’d be happy to help you make an introduction.